-Our “Ask a Question” mailbag addresses the issue of Equalizing Siblings Inheritances With A Special Needs Child.
+From our “Ask a Question” Mailbag: Equalizing Siblings Inheritances With A Special Needs Child.

 “My estate is only large enough to provide care for my Special Needs child.
 So how do leave an equal amount to my other two sons?
 Is there a way to equalize inheritances with a special needs child with siblings?”